Row wavy Shape Decorative svg added to top

 While it would be amazing to have Canadian cash rain down on us as service-based founders, the reality is more like being aspirated at our desk filling out grant applications.
 There is a better way!

-Most founders and business owners aren’t taking advantage of the funding available to them for marketing.
+Most consultants and business owners aren’t taking advantage of the funding available to them for marketing.
 So they never get to invest in experts to help them really create an impact with their mission or revenue.
 “We’re just a small operation – we don’t have the budget!”

 Wait, who said anything about dipping into your wallet?